xrchz/rocketarb/README.md

 - Try `--rpc http://<your node local ip>:8545` if the default (`http://localhost:8545`) does not work.
 - You can try submitting the Flashbots bundle again (in case it failed) without recreating the transactions.
-Use `--resume-deposit` to only recreate the arb transaction (with fresh 1Inch swap data); use the `--resume` option to recreate neither (i.e., reuse both transactions).
+By default, if the bundle save file exists, `rocketarb` reuses the saved deposit transaction and only recreates the arb transaction (with fresh 1Inch swap data); use the `--resume` option to reuse both transactions.
 (The bundle gets saved in `bundle.json` by default.)
 - The gas fee needs to be attractive enough for Flashbots to accept the bundle: the target block base fee per gas is burned and the block proposer receives any additional fee per gas up to the specified maximum priority fee per gas